gtatters/ThermImageJ/Readme.md

       - macros coded to short-cut keys, such as: 1,2,3,4,5,6 by adding
         \[\#\] to the name of the macro in the ThermImageJ.ijm file
-      - some extra ROI short-cuts (i.e. d, l) might exist that I have in place for my own analyses - you can ignore these
+      - some extra ROI short-cuts (i.e. d, l) might exist that I have in place for my own analyses - you can ignore these line ROIs
       - extracts mean, min, max, sd, and area of the given ROI and saves to results window as well as to a ROI\_Results.csv file to user’s desktop